cwalker3/Connect-Four/README.md

-The goal of this project is to make a command line Connect Four game with Ruby.
-This is the first project that is built using TDD.
+This project is a command line Connect Four game using Ruby.
+This is my first atempt at using TDD, which I'm still not comfortable with.